usnistgov/opensource-repo/README.md

    - Details of mailing lists, chatrooms, and discussion forums, where applicable
 1. Related Material
-   - URL for associated project on <nist.govor other Department of Commerce site, if available
+   - URL for associated project on the NIST website or other Department of Commerce page, if available
    - References to user guides if stored outside of GitHub
 1. Directions on appropriate citation with example text
 1. References to any included non-public domain software modules,